octokit/routes/README.md

 For simpler local testing and tracking of changes all loaded pages are cached in the [`cache/`](cache/) folder.

-To pass the enterprise routes you have to set the `--url` option
+To pass the enterprise routes you have to set the `--ghe` option

 ```
-node bin/octokit-rest-routes.js update --url https://developer.github.com/enterprise/2.15/v3/
+node bin/octokit-rest-routes.js update --ghe 2.15
 ```

 ### 1. Find documentation pages